zalando/riptide/README.md

 > **Riptide** (ˈrɪpˌtaɪd), noun: a strong usually narrow current of water that flows away from a shore

 *Riptide* is a library that implements ***client-side response routing***.
 It tries to fill the gap between the HTTP protocol and Java as a [single-dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch#Single_and_multiple_dispatch) language.
 Riptide allows users to leverage the power of HTTP with its unique API.

 - **Technology stack**: Based on `spring-web` and uses the same foundation as Spring's RestTemplate.
 - **Status**:  Version 1.x is used in production and 2.x is currently available as a release candidate.
+- Riptide is unique in the way that it doesn't abstract HTTP away, but rather embrace it!

 ## Example